CSC207-UofT/course-project-time/phase0/progress_report.md

 ### Specification
-This application help users manage their time and schedule by providing two main functionalities: a todo-list to store all the tasks and a calender to store all events.
+This application help users manage their time and schedule by providing two main functionalities: a todo-list to store all the tasks and a calendar to store all events.
 The application also enables auto-scheduling of tasks an events to help users organize their time.
 Users can input tasks into the todo list, along with their deadline and anticipated duration.
 The user may also attach a time to the task, and place it in the calendar as an event.
 The program also offers to complete this process automatically.
 The process by which the